pulp/pulpproject.org/_posts/2020-08-19-pulp-ansible-0.2.0-is-generally-available.md

 * Users can now associate a remote with a repository and automatically use this remote when syncing the repository. [#7194](https://pulp.plan.io/issues/7194)

-As part of this release, artifacts are no longer used when importing collections [#6718](https://pulp.plan.io/issues/6718)
+As part of this release, artifacts are no longer persisted when importing collections [#6718](https://pulp.plan.io/issues/6718)

 For more information, see the [Ansible plugin docs](https://pulp-ansible.readthedocs.io/en/latest/index.html).